Samantha4577/docs/content/admin/overview/about-github-for-enterprises.md

 For {% data variables.product.prodname_ghe_cloud %}, you can allow developers to create and manage their own personal accounts, or you can use {% data variables.product.prodname_emus %}, which enables you to create and manage the user accounts for your developers.
 For more information, see "[AUTOTITLE](/admin/identity-and-access-management/managing-iam-for-your-enterprise/about-authentication-for-your-enterprise)."

 You can benefit from the power of {% data variables.product.prodname_dotcom_the_website %} even while using {% data variables.product.prodname_ghe_server %}{% ifversion ghae %} or {% data variables.product.prodname_ghe_managed %}{% endif %} by enabling {% data variables.product.prodname_github_connect %}, which allows you to configure additional features and workflows such as {% data variables.product.prodname_dependabot_alerts %} for insecure dependencies.
-For more information, see "[About {% data variables.product.prodname_github_connect %}]({% ifversion ghec %}/enterprise-server@latest{% endif %}/admin/configuration/configuring-github-connect/about-github-connect){% ifversion ghes or ghae %}."{% elsif ghec %}" in the {% data variables.product.prodname_ghe_server %} documentation.{% endif %}
+For more information, see "[About {% data variables.product.prodname_github_conne[Uploading Phishing Guidance - Stopping the Attack Cycle at Phase One_508c.pdf…]() ct %}]({% ifversion ghec %}/enterprise-server@latest{% endif %}/admin/configuration/configuring-github-connect/about-github-connect){% ifversion ghes or ghae %}."{% elsif ghec %}" in the {% data variables.product.prodname_ghe_server %} documentation.{% endif %}

 ## Further reading